Computation Alignment: Capacity Approximation without Noise Accumulation: Channel Quantization

 \section{Channel Quantization}

 The achievable scheme in Theorem~\ref{thm:compute} groups together time slots so that an appropriate linear combination of the channel outputs within each group yields a more desirable effective channel.
 This grouping of time slots is performed such that the corresponding channel realizations ``match'' in a sense to be made precise later.
 Since each possible channel realization has measure zero, we cannot hope for channel matrices to match exactly.
 Instead, we will look for channel matrices that approximately match.
 This approximate matching is described by considering a quantized version of the channel gains.
-In this section, we describe such a quantization scheme, similar to the one used for ergodic interference alignment in \cite{nazer09}.
+In this section, we describe such a quantization scheme, similar to the one used for ergodic interference alignment in \cite{ngjv12IT}.

-First, we divide the complex plane from the origin up to distance $\nu$ into concentric rings centered at the origin and with spacing $1/\nu$ for some natural number $\nu \geq 2$ to be chosen later.
+We divide the complex plane from the origin up to distance $\nu$ into concentric rings centered at the origin and with spacing $1/\nu$ for some natural number $\nu \geq 2$ to be chosen later.
 Then, we divide each of these $\nu^2$ rings into $\nu^2 L$ segments with identical central angles of size $2\pi/(\nu^2 L)$ for some $L \in \N$ also to be chosen later.
 These segments serve as quantization cells for the channel coefficients.
 Each segment is represented by the mid-point on the bisector of the corresponding central angle (see Fig. \ref{fig:quant}).
-We add one additional quantization point at infinity to which all channel gains with magnitude larger than $\nu$ are mapped to.
-We will use frequently in the following that multiplying a quantization point by any $L$\/th root of unity results again in a quantization point.
+We add one additional quantization point at infinity to which we will map all channel gains with magnitude larger than $\nu$.
+Note that multiplying a quantization point by any $L$\/th root of unity results again in a quantization point.
+We will use this property frequently in the sequel.

 Let $\hat{h}_{m,k}[t]$ denote the quantized version of the channel coefficient $h_{m,k}[t] \in \C$.
 We then have that $\hat{h}_{m,k}[t] = \infty$ if $\abs{h_{m,k}[t]} > \nu$, and that $\hat{h}_{m,k}[t]$ is the point in the ``middle'' of the quantization cell containing $h_{m,k}[t]$ otherwise (with ties broken arbitrarily).
 We denote by $\hat{\mc{H}}$ the collection of all possible quantized channel values.
 It will be convenient in the following to denote by